 date when the owner obtained the pet

-Date and of the contract:
+Date of the contract

-Names and address of people purchasing the dog Date sold or delivered or date of death
+Names and address of people purchasing the dog

 Date when registration papers are turned over to the new owner